Try Doing Something New Every Day For 30 Days Challenge

 - Remember your “why”: Reconnect with your reasons for starting this challenge.

-Tracking Progress: Documenting Your Untried Experiences
+Documenting Your New Experiences

 Tracking isn’t just about crossing off days on a calendar.
 It’s about reflection and growth.